AS Undergraduate Scholastic Grants

 Budget Justification: This section should justify each item in your budget and explain its specific use for the project.

-Dissemination: Discuss how you plan to present your completed project.
-You will submit your findings to the Office of Academic Affairs to be published in our annual Journal of Undergraduate Research.
+**Dissemination (REQUIRED): Discuss how you plan to present your completed project.
+You will submit your findings or results to the Office of Academic Affairs to be published in our annual Journal of Undergraduate Research.
 Also consider other venues for displaying your project!
 Ex.)
 The Loft video screen, the glass display cases in the corridors of Price Center, etc.

 Other information about AS Grants: